-You can no longer go back to iOS 10 if you are fed up with iOS 11 problems or annoying iOS 11 features.
+You cannot go back to iOS 10 if you are fed up with iOS 11 problems or annoying iOS 11 features.
 Apple closed the ability to downgrade from iOS 11 to iOS 10.3.3 in early October.
-If you are on iOS 11, you are stuck there with the only option being to downgrade to earlier versions of iOS 11 or to upgrade to the latest release.
+If you are on iOS 11.2.6, you can go back to iOS 11.2.5, but you cannot downgrade to earlier versions of iOS 11.2 now that Apple killed most downgrade routes completely.

 Even though Apple doesn’t list this officially, you can downgrade from one version of iOS 11 to another version for a limited time.
 It takes about 15 to 30 minutes and you can restore to a backup after you finish it.

 Typically this period lasts at least a week.
+Lately it’s been lasting for a long time, but there is no iOS 11 jailbreak to close so Apple can take their time.
 Apple checks to see if the software you are trying to install is still supported before completing the installation, so this is an essential step.

 Use this guide to backup your iPhone if you aren’t already doing so.

-Download the iOS 11.0.1 or iOS 11.0.2 update for your iPhone or iPad.
+Download the iOS 11.2.5 update for your iPhone or iPad.
 You will need to plug your iPhone into a computer to downgrade and you will need to download the file to your computer to install it on your device.
 You cannot downgrade over the air.

-Go to this website and download iOS 11.0.1 and this for iOS 11.0.2 for your specific iPhone or iPad model.
+Go to this website and download iOS 11.2.5 for your specific iPhone or iPad model.
 Make sure the row is still green.
 If it is not green, you can no longer downgrade and should stop.

 Turn off Find My iPhone on your iPhone.
 To do this, go to Settings -> tap on your name at the top of settings -> Tap on iCloud -> Tap on Find My iPhone -> Toggle off.
 When prompted enter your password.

-At this point you should have your iPhone backed up, your iPhone connected to your computer and the iOS 11.0.1 or iOS 11.0.2 ipsw file on your computer.
+At this point you should have your iPhone backed up, your iPhone connected to your computer and the iOS 11.2.5 ipsw file on your computer.